gtk-rs/lgpl-docs/gtk/vendor.md

  for the vertical scrollbar, or `None`
 <!-- trait ScrolledWindowExt::fn get_propagate_natural_height -->
-Reports whether the natural height of the child will be calculated and propagated through the scrolled windows requested natural height.
+Reports whether the natural height of the child will be calculated and propagated through the scrolled window’s requested natural height.

 Feature: `v3_22`